i-am-grub/VRxC_ELRS/README.md

 > [!NOTE]
 > Note: This will not not stop the ability to start recording DVR through this switch.
 It is just a state that the race timer's backpack listens for.

-> [!CAUTION]
-> It is recommended to not use the same AUX channel as your ARM switch.

-2. Bind the Race Timer backpack to the Transmitter
+2. Bind the Race Timer backpack to the Transmitter.
+This step can be skipped if flashing the timer's backpack with firmware that contains the race director's bindphrase.
     1. Start the RotorHazard server with the ESP32 connected.
     2. Navigate to the `ELRS Backpack General Settings` panel.
     3. Click the `Start Backpack Bind` button.